Master of Business Administration Curriculum

 Learning Objectives

-Apply a systems-based approach to leading innovative organizations, demonstrating an understanding of key concepts from organizational behavior, organizational theory, and leadership Apply these conceptual frameworks to the composition and evaluation of organizations, teams, and individual contributors, for the following purposes: (1) Developing interpersonal competencies that facilitate collaboration within and across organizational subunits and (2) Creating strategies for organizational change in dynamic environments.
+This concentration emphasizes a systems-based approach to leading innovative organizations.
+Students will develop a strong understanding of core concepts from organizational behavior, organizational theory, and leadership studies.
+They will learn to apply these conceptual frameworks to analyze and evaluate organizations, teams, and individual contributors for two key purposes: first, to cultivate interpersonal competencies that foster effective collaboration both within and across organizational subunits; and second, to formulate strategic approaches for navigating organizational change in dynamic and evolving environments.

 Requirements: